Research affirms hospital floors offer a freeway of opportunity to antibiotic-resistant bacteria.

 Skilled injury attorneys help you if you suffer medical malpractice in Washington, DC or Baltimore, Maryland

-Recognized for excellent service to their clients since 1984, the law firm of Schochor, Federico and Staton, P.A. delivers aggressive legal representation if a loved one is injured due to medical negligence.
+Recognized for excellent service to their clients since 1984, the law firm of Schochor and Staton, P.A. delivers aggressive legal representation if a loved one is injured due to medical negligence.
 Serving clients locally and nationwide, we offer a free consultation.
 Contact us online or call 410-234-1000 today.